Higher Airy structures, W algebras and topological recursion: Higher quantum Airy structures from higher abstract loop equations

 \begin{proof} This follows directly from Appendix \ref{a:proof}.
-There, we show that if a polarized solution to the higher abstract loop equations exists, then it is uniquely constructed by the Bouchard-Eynard topological recursion.
-Thus a polarized solution exists if and only if the Bouchard-Eynard topological recursion produces symmetric differentials.
-But Theorem \ref{t:HASseveral} implies that a polarized solution to the higher abstract loop equations does indeed exist for arbitrary admissible local spectral curves, and hence the Bouchard-Eynard must produce symmetric $\omega_{g,n}$. \end{proof}
+There, we show that if a polarized solution to the higher abstract loop equations exists, then it is uniquely constructed by the Bouchard--Eynard topological recursion.
+Thus a polarized solution exists if and only if the Bouchard--Eynard topological recursion produces symmetric differentials.
+But Theorem \ref{t:HASseveral} implies that a polarized solution to the higher abstract loop equations does indeed exist for arbitrary admissible local spectral curves, and hence the Bouchard--Eynard must produce symmetric $\omega_{g,n}$. \end{proof}

 \begin{rem} It should be emphasized here that the admissibility condition on $s_\alpha$ and $r_{\alpha}$ (see Definition \ref{d:admissible}) is crucial.
-In fact, unexpectedly, when this condition is not satisfied, the Bouchard-Eynard topological recursion does not produce symmetric differentials.
+In fact, unexpectedly, when this condition is not satisfied, the Bouchard--Eynard topological recursion does not produce symmetric differentials.
 This is proven in Proposition \ref{p:symmetry}.
 Indeed, for choices of $s_\alpha$ and $r_\alpha$ that are coprime but such that $r_\alpha \neq \pm 1 \mod s_\alpha$, our identification between the structure of the higher abstract loop equations and the differential equations produced by the $\mathcal{H}^i_{\alpha,k}$ is still valid.
 The question is whether there exists a solution to the differential constraints $ \mathcal{H}^i_{\alpha,k}\cdot Z = 0$, or, equivalently, a polarized solution to the higher abstract loop equations.
 It turns out that the answer is no. It is argued in Proposition \ref{p:symmetry} that there cannot be a symmetric solution to the differential constraints.
-Correspondingly, this means that the Bouchard-Eynard topological recursion cannot produce symmetric differentials in these cases\footnote{This can also be checked symboli\-ca\-lly on Mathe\-matica for va\-rious exam\-ples of spec\-tral cur\-ves with ${\rm gcd}(r,s) = 1$ that do not meet the ad\-mi\-ssi\-bi\-li\-ty requirement, the simplest ones being }, otherwise it would construct a polarized solution to the higher abstract loop equations.
+Correspondingly, this means that the Bouchard--Eynard topological recursion cannot produce symmetric differentials in these cases\footnote{This can also be checked symboli\-ca\-lly on Mathe\-matica for va\-rious exam\-ples of spec\-tral cur\-ves with ${\rm gcd}(r,s) = 1$ that do not meet the ad\-mi\-ssi\-bi\-li\-ty requirement, the simplest ones being }, otherwise it would construct a polarized solution to the higher abstract loop equations.
 In the context of higher quantum Airy structures, this implies that for those choices of $s_\alpha$ and $r_\alpha$ the left ideal generated by the $\mathcal{H}^i_{\alpha,k}$ is not a graded Lie subalgebra. \end{rem}